Deep Rising: Critical response

 Chicago Sun-Times critic Roger Ebert included the film in his most hated list.
 Ebert called the film "essentially an Alien clone with a fresh paint job".
 Varietys Leonard Klady said the film "is an old-fashioned B-movie with A-budget effects, but the quality sheen can't disguise the cheap-thrills hokum."

 Ty Burr, writing for Entertainment Weekly called the film "a tightly written, often howlingly funny Aliens knockoff that, in its portrayal of tough men and tougher women under pressure, favorably recalls the work of Howard Hawks", giving it a grade of "B−".
 Bloody Disgusting wrote, "Excellent cast, State-of-art special effects, and terrific acting, this is a movie that should not be missed."

 Audiences polled by CinemaScore gave the film an average grade of "C+" on an A+ to F scale.

 Deep Rising has gone on to become a cult film.
 Later, director Stephen Sommers said: "It didn't do a ton of business, but it has a very fervent following."

 Home media

 Deep Rising was released on DVD and VHS on October 19, 1998, both of which are now out of print.
 It was released as a 2-Disc Special Edition on DVD and Blu-ray on August 7, 2007.
 It was released on Blu-ray as a double feature with The Puppet Masters from Mill Creek Entertainment on October 9, 2012.
 Kino Lorber re-released the film on DVD and Blu-ray with new special features on August 21, 2018.
-Currently the film is streaming in the U.S. on the Peacock Network.
+The film is available on the U.S. streaming service of Peacock and the Japanese streaming service of Hulu Japan.